 - Music – producing or just being fully engaging in the experience of music

 - Collecting buttons.

 Note: I personally think it’s best to go for non-electronic activities but that’s up to you.

-What are the other 2 super easy stress management tips?
-Read on below
+What are the other 2 super easy stress management tips and tricks?
+Read on below.

 Tip #3 – Get back into nature

 Nature is where your ancestors once lived and those genetics are still very much apart of you.